Samajavaragamana (film)

-Samajavaragamana is a 2023 Indian Telugu-language comedy drama film directed by Ram Abbaraju from a story written by Bhanu Bogavarapu.
+Samajavaragamana is a 2023 South Indian Telugu-language comedy drama film directed by Ram Abbaraju from a story written by Bhanu Bogavarapu.
 It is produced by Razesh Danda under the banners, Ak Entertainments and Hasya Movies.
 It stars Sree Vishnu, Reba Monica John, Naresh, Srikanth Iyyengar, Vennela Kishore, Sudarshan, and Devi Prasad.

 It was released on 29 June 2023 to highly positive reviews from the critics and audience praising the cast's performances.
 The film was a commercial success at the box office.

 Plot

 Bala Subramanyam "Balu" is a responsible middle-class son who works as a ticketing clerk at a multiplex in Hyderabad, Telangana.
 He is the sole breadwinner of his loving family and despises romantic love.
-His father, Uma Maheswara Rao, has been attempting to earn his bachelor's degree, to get his ancestral property but to no avail.
+His father, Uma Maheshwara Rao, has been attempting to earn his bachelor's degree, to get his ancestral property but to no avail.

 According to his grandfather's will, they will inherit a huge amount of money contingent upon his father's graduation.
 Through his father, Balu meets Sarayu, who is also poor in studies and is attempting to pass her supplementary exams.
 She eventually becomes a paying guest in Balu's home.
 Balu takes up the responsibility of tutoring his father and Sarayu in a sequence of funny events.

 Soon, Balu and Sarayu fall in love.
 Sarayu clears her degree and returns to her hometown.
 A problem arises for the couple when Balu and Sarayu go to an engagement.
 What is the problem?
 How do they get out of it?
 These questions form the plot.